kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```

 You can now tell **poseidon-dev-host** to load these modules:
 (Remember stop the **poseidon-dev-host** if it is currently running.
-You can do that by pressing Ctrl+C in the console)
+You can do that by pressing **Ctrl+C** in the console)

 ```powershell
 poseidon-dev-host --next C:\poseidon-apps\test-modules\node_modules\@kognifai
 ```
-The last parameter specifies the directory in which **poseidon-dev-host** will look for modules.
-A module is considered a directory which contains a module manifest, so the rest of the subdirectories under node_modules (if any) will be ignored.
+The last parameter specifies the directory in which **poseidon-dev-host** looks for modules.
+A module is considered a directory which contains a module manifest, so the rest of the subdirectories under node_modules (if any) are ignored.
-When the command is executed, the host should output a message listing all the modules' manifests it found, similar to:
+When the command is executed, the host must generate a message listing all the modules, manifests as output, similar to:
 ```
 Scanning modules in C:\poseidon-apps\test-modules\node_modules
                 kognifai-poseidon-authenticationservicetestpage.manifest.json